p3zo/rhythmic-relationships/README.md

 └── segments_by_part_pair.png
 ```

-If the `--compute_descriptors` flag is used, an additional file will be written to the top-level directory containing
+If the `--compute_descriptors` flag is used, an additional directory will be written containing the descriptors for all
-the descriptors for all segments.
+segments of each part.

 The piano roll images created with the `--create_images` flag can be listened to using the notebook
 [MIDI_playback_from_image.ipynb](MIDI_playback_from_image.ipynb) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1okATUg3TI1CsyKi1OUsQTt8FB28XfIm1?usp=sharing).